 Take your time to think hard about which programming language / technical framework is the most relevant considering your developer's skills, and your needs for this project.
 Take your time to decide on your favorite text editor.
 You can be sure that prismic.io will be as friendly as it gets with your choices, regardless of what they are.

 Once you have an account, connect to your dashboard to create your new blank repository.

 Great news: a new prismic.io repository is always free of charge, to allow you to experiment as much as you want!
 We'll only charge you when you push your project to production.

 In your blank repository, we've put a few example document types, to help you get started.
 You're free to use them or not, to modify them your way, or to create new ones from scratch, as you need, all is possible!
-If you're not familiar with the writing room's interface, you should check out our guided tour (in the menu that shows up when you click on your avatar at the top right).
+If you're not familiar with the writing room's interface, you should check out our guided tour (behind the "?" icon at the bottom right).
 We've also put a draft article in there for you to play with our content editor for the first time.

 Step 3: setting up your website or app

 We've got all the content-related complexity covered for you, now you just need to connect your project to your prismic.io repository, which is really easy... but we've certainly made it even easier for you!
 You should use our open-source kits, which we are building for a growing amount of technologies, to get you started even faster.